 I can still walk, do my checkups on my own without the need of someone having to look after me 24/7 and when I am in the waiting room before being seen by my consultant, I count myself lucky that I live close to the hospital and that I am the way I am.
 But people coming from the other side of the country, sick and disabled as they are… Sorry, but that it’s so, so wrong.
 Why not put a few neurologists in Letterkenny hospitals, or in Galway?
 Save those people living in Donegal the hardship of having to travel 7h for a 30min checkup!

-So why do they not see that neurological services are a child waiting and wanting to grow up into a worthy service that would benefit the 700,000 people living with a neurological illness in Ireland?
+So why do they not see that neurological services are a child waiting and wanting to grow up into an exemplary service that would benefit the 700,000 people living with a neurological illness in Ireland?

 People living in Ireland deserve the right to rehabilitation.
-You, me, the person sitting next to you on the bus and the stranger in the bank, the bus driver, the homeless person on the street, the child in its buggy and the elderly, the ill and the needy demand that Neurorehabilitation is taken seriously by the Irish government.
-We demand services that will help our longevity and our happy-go-lucky attitudes.
-We demand that we, as sick people, are taken seriously and we demand that we are listened to, understood and protected.
+You, me, the person sitting next to you on the bus and the stranger in the bank, the bus driver, the homeless person on the street, the child in its buggy and the elderly, the ill and the poor demand that Neurorehabilitation is taken seriously by the Irish government.
+We require services that will help our longevity and our happy-go-lucky attitudes.
+We demand that we, as sick people, are taken seriously, and we demand that we are listened to, understood and protected.